ACloudGuru/content-ctaws/S04L03 Deploying Static Content.md

 ## Clone the Frontend Code in CloudShell
 Open a CloudShell instance by searching for and navigating to the CloudShell service in the AWS management console.

 Once the instance is ready, use it to clone the GitHub repo for the app.
+You can skip this if you already did it in a previous lesson.

 ```
 git clone https://github.com/ACloudGuru/ctaws-plant-shop.git